franck-benault/creditCardFraudDetection/README.md

 ### MCC (Merchant Category Code)

 ### Terminal Country
+The terminal country is stored using the norm ISO-3166-1 the code alpha3, meaning that Belgium is stored using "BEL".

-During one day, it may have 200 values possible per day which is huge because the full table has aurond 250 codes.
+During one day, there are sometimes 200 values which is huge because the full table has aurond 250 codes.
 We could take only the most present values.

 ### How to encode the data